HuaHuaY/SUSTech-CaptureClass/README.md

-# SUSTech-Qiangke
+# SUSTech-CaptureClass

-The auto choose-class script to make everybody can have classes they want to have in SUSTech or any College with Qiangzhi System. 南科大抢课，让你一键抢课！
+This is a program which is used to capture class in SUSTech subject system, for learning only.
+Applicable to the "Select and Get" mode, which is the mode of the summer term and the second round of spring and autumn terms.

-## Notice
+## Download

-For the change of choosing courses mode，this script is no longer useful in the first round of choosing classes in the SUSTech.
-But it is still useful after the beginning of a new semester.
+You can download the program through this [url](https://github.com/HuaHuaY/SUSTech-CaptureClass/releases).
+Other language and platform support is in production.